BissKuttner/hello-world/README.md

 # hello-world
 first timer attempt
-Learing R and all that comes with it.
+Learning R and all that comes with it.
 Will be needing help!